 Abrasive Blasting Contractor

-Abrasive blasting quickly and thoroughly removes stubborn corrosion, contaminants, paint, and debris from a wide variety of surfaces.
-Almost instantly, abrasive blasting restores surfaces to look new again and creates a perfect surface profile for paint adhesion.
+Abrasive blasting quickly and thoroughly removes corrosion, contaminants, paint, and debris from a wide variety of surfaces.
+Almost instantly, abrasive blasting restores surfaces to like-new condition and creates a perfect surface profile for strong paint adhesion.

 What is abrasive blasting?

 Abrasive blasting, sometimes called media blasting or grit blasting, is the process of using pressurized air or water to powerfully blast abrasive media against a surface to remove old paint, corrosion, decay, dirt, graffiti, and both biological and atmospheric contamination.
 Abrasive blasting is valued as a fast and highly effective method of cleaning and restoring surfaces and preparing them for optimum paint adhesion.

 What types of contaminants does abrasive blasting remove?